MakersAsylumIndia/AquaCymba/README.md

 Just 2–3 lines are enough.
 This helps others quickly understand what your project is about.

+We are planning to make a miniature dry waste cleaning boat utilizing a rotating conveyor belt that will pull in water surface waste and deposit said waste on a bin.
+This miniature boat will be mobile using BO motors and help reduce water pollution.

 Click on the ✏️ PENCIL icon next to the README title above, and you can edit the README directly from within your browser.

 ---